 When approved, all existing bridge load rating updates shall be performed using LRFR in accordance with the requirements of this Manual and the MBE.
-During these updates, the consultant shall review the previous load rating calculations and bridge model files to ensure accuracy.
+During these updates, the consultant shall review the previous load rating calculations and bridge model files to ensure accuracy and update the existing files where appropriate.
 Once updates are performed, the consultant performing these updates shall be fully responsible for the correctness of the complete load rating submission.
 Refer to Section 3.1.5 for proper span and member numbering during load rating updates.